 Cash, Cash Equivalents and Restricted Cash.
 We consider all investments purchased with original maturities of three months or less to be cash equivalents.
-As of December 31, 2019, restricted cash amounts included in Prepayments and Other on the Consolidated Balance Sheet include collateral deposits required under an ALLETE Clean Energy loan agreement.
-In prior periods presented, the amounts also include U.S. Water Services' standby letters of credit.
-The restricted cash amounts included in Other Non-Current Assets represent collateral deposits required under an ALLETE Clean Energy loan agreement, PSAs and a tax equity financing agreement.
-In prior periods presented, the amounts also include deposits from a SWL&P customer in aid of future capital expenditures.
+As of December 31, 2020, restricted cash amounts included in Prepayments and Other on the Consolidated Balance Sheet include collateral deposits required under an ALLETE Clean Energy loan agreement.
+The December 31, 2019 amount also includes deposits required under tax equity financing agreements.
+The December 31, 2018 amount includes U.S. Water Services' standby letters of credit.
+The restricted cash amounts included in Other Non-Current Assets represent collateral deposits required under an ALLETE Clean Energy loan agreement and PSAs.
+The December 31, 2020 and 2019 amounts also include deposits required under tax equity financing agreements.
+The December 31, 2018 amount includes deposits from a SWL&P customer in aid of future capital expenditures.
 The following table provides a reconciliation of cash, cash equivalents and restricted cash reported within the Consolidated Balance Sheet that aggregate to the amounts presented in the Consolidated Statement of Cash Flows.

-December 31, December 31, December 31, Cash, Cash Equivalents and Restricted Cash 2019 2018 2017 Millions Cash and Cash Equivalents \$69.3 \$69.1 \$98.9 Restricted Cash included in Prepayments and Other 2.8 1.3 2.6 Restricted Cash included in Other Non-Current Assets 20.4 8.6 8.6 Cash, Cash Equivalents and Restricted Cash on the Consolidated Statement of Cash Flows \$92.5 \$79.0 \$110.1
+Cash, Cash Equivalents and Restricted Cash

+As of December 31 2020 2019 2018 Millions Cash and Cash Equivalents \$44.3 \$69.3 \$69.1 Restricted Cash included in Prepayments and Other 0.8 2.8 1.3 Restricted Cash included in Other Non-Current Assets 20.1 20.4 8.6 Cash, Cash Equivalents and Restricted Cash on the Consolidated Statement of Cash Flows \$65.2 \$92.5 \$79.0